Register here for

 the OpenSimRoot source code and the inputfiles, you need to compile the

-program OpenSimRoot in your computer.
-For this, access to your
+program OpenSimRoot in your computer or cluster.
+For this, access to

-OpenSimRoot source code using WSL into OpenSimRoot-master and run the
+your OpenSimRoot source code using WSL into OpenSimRoot-master and run

 bash build.sh